rikosintie/Discovery/docs/Helper-scripts.md

 ### The 10Mbps interfaces report

-Originally ProCurve-only (as `procurve-10Mb.py`); now also reads Cisco IOS/XE and Cisco Small Business/S300 captures. `int_br.txt` carries no vendor field, so the script detects which of the three shapes it's looking at from the keys already in the JSON:
+Reads ProCurve, Cisco IOS/XE, and Cisco Small Business/S300 captures.
+`int_br.txt` carries no vendor field, so the script detects which of the three shapes it's looking at from the keys already in the JSON:

 - **ProCurve** folds speed and duplex into one field: `"mode": "10FDx"`.
 - **Cisco IOS/XE** keeps them separate: `"speed": "10"` or `"a-10"`